oasis-tcs/mqtt/mqtt-sn-2.0/prose/editorial-content-timetravel/content-autobahn.md

 #### B.1.3 Topic Id

-Contains the topic id value or the short topic name for which the data is published.
+Contains the topic alias value or the short topic name for which the data is published.

 #### B.1.4 Data